Anonymous broadcasting of classical information with a continuous-variable topological quantum code: Introduction

-Both the protocol in~\cite{Christandl:2005cc} and its later improvements~\cite{BBFGT07,Cai:2013}, however, suffer from decoherence from unwanted interactions with the environment.
+one qubit to each party.
+The key feature of this quantum protocol is that it is completely \emph{traceless}---i.e.,~the sender's identity cannot be determined (better than guessing) even if all resources are made public at the end of the protocol.
+Remarkably, tracelessness cannot be achieved classically.
+This protocol and its later improvements~\cite{BBFGT07,Cai:2013}, however, suffer from decoherence from unwanted interactions with the environment.
 Indeed, the issue of decoherence is rather challenging to overcome, and it has surprisingly been ignored in all previous works.
-A solution to this problem is to encode the resource in a quantum error-correcting code~\cite{Nielsen2000}.
-Such a code should be fast to prepare in practical settings and should be easy to error correct using mostly local operations by the parties involved.
-Here we present a protocol for quantum-assisted anonymous broadcasting using a recently developed continuous-variable (CV) toric code~\cite{Demarie:2014jx}.
-Surface codes have been extensively studied for the purpose of providing sustained quantum memories or for fault-tolerant quantum computation~\cite{Pachos:2012ug}, and recent experiments~\cite{Barends:2014fk} have built small prototype qubit toric codes.
+A solution to this problem is to encode the shared resource in a quantum error-correcting code~\cite{Nielsen2000}.
+A practical code should be fast to prepare and easy to correct using mostly local operations by the players involved.
+Surface codes~\cite{Kitaev2003} satisfy these requirements.
+These have been extensively studied for the purpose of providing sustained quantum memories or for fault-tolerant quantum computation~\cite{Pachos:2012ug}, and recent experiments~\cite{Barends:2014fk} have built small prototype qubit toric codes.
 However, the overhead in gates and qubits for such quantum processing is daunting~\cite{QURE}.
-Our work shows that much simpler tasks for communicating \emph{classical information} benefit from the topological protection of such codes, and the CV model is an ideal candidate since it can be quickly prepared and distributed to the parties and it provides large communication bandwidth limited only by the squeezing level.

-We first introduce the main idea using the discrete-variable (DV) toric code, and then generalize the discussion to its CV analogue.
-In fact, while such a state offers natural resilience against errors, it also allows for a larger bit rate than either the classical or the discrete quantum counterpart.
-Furthermore, it can be easily prepared using Gaussian resources and operations, and we describe experimental implementations that could be implemented with current technology.